 Miami Ophthalmologist Malpractice Lawyer for Vision Loss + Eye Injury Claims

 If you lost sight in one or both eyes because your ophthalmologist made a mistake, you may be able to get compensated by filing a lawsuit with help from an experienced ophthalmologist malpractice attorney in Miami, like Prosper Shaked.
 An aggressive injury lawyer, Prosper has a sharp eye for detail and a tireless dedication to justice.
-To confidentially discuss your eye injury or vision loss in a free legal consultation, call The Law Offices of Prosper Shaked at (305) 694-2676, or contact us online today.
+To confidentially discuss your eye injury or vision loss in a free legal consultation, call Prosper Shaked Accident Injury Attorneys PA at (305) 694-2676, or contact us online today.